clamsproject/aapb-annotations/scene-recognition/readme.md

     * Version - unknown
     * Tool documentation - (see below tool installation)
 * Project Changes
-    * Number of batches - 4 batches annotated in three ways.
+    * Number of batches - 5 batches annotated in four different ways.
         * [`27-d`](240117-aapb-collaboration-27-d) was labeled at "maximum" density (1 GUID),
         * [`27-a`](231002-aapb-collaboration-27-a) and [`27-c`](231204-aapb-collaboration-27-c) were densely-seen/labeled (40 GUIDs),
         * [`27-b`](231002-aapb-collaboration-27-b) was sparsely-seen/labeled (21 GUIDs).
         * See below [guidelines](#what-to-annotate) for more information on the differences between "max", "dense" and "sparse" ways of annotating.
+        * [`27-e`](240814-aapb-collaboration-27-e) was labeled with "challenging" images, without a fixed sampling rate (or density).
+Specifically, the annotator ran a SWT model (`20240409-093229.convnext_tiny.kfold_012` model from v4.4) with 500ms sample rate, then re-annotated some images under certain circumstances - 1) top softmax score is too low, 2) sandwiched between different labels.
     * Other version control information - none

 ## Tool Installation: Keystroke Labeler